 The objective of this course is to provide an introduction to computer networks and the ISO-7 layers reference model, which includes necessary protocols.
-Selected network layers, such as data link layer, transport layer, network layer, etc., will be focused with detail information.
+Selected network layers, such as data link layer, transport layer, network layer, etc., will be focused on with detailed information.
 In addition to this, network security, web technologies and application layer will also be introduced.